QingyangYu0529/BIS-634-QingyangYu/Homework3/README.md

 <img src="https://github.com/QingyangYu0529/BIS-634-QingyangYu/blob/main/Homework3/Figures-in-running-result/Exercise3/scatter-plot-for-PC0-PC1-using-LDA.jpg" style="zoom:150%;" />

 Differences between LDA and PCA: The main goal of LDA is classification.
-It is aimed to find a low-dimensional direction and minimize the intra-class variance and maximize the inter-class variance after projection.
+It is aimed to find a low-dimensional direction and minimize variance within each projected class and maximize variance between different projected classes.
 LDA needs labels since it wants to evaluate the accuracy of classification.

 While the main goal of PCA is dimension reduction.
+It is aimed to maximize variance within each projected class.

 Both LDA and PCA could reduce dimension.